 Version: v2, Published online: 2004

 Retrieved October 20, 2019, from https://www.rep.routledge.com/articles/biographical/kant-immanuel-1724-1804/v-2

 Guyer, Paul.
-Pure concepts of the understanding.
 Kant, Immanuel (1724–1804), 2004, doi:10.4324/9780415249126-DB047-2.
-Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/biographical/kant-immanuel-1724-1804/v-2/sections/pure-concepts-of-the-understanding.
+Routledge Encyclopedia of Philosophy, Taylor and Francis, https://www.rep.routledge.com/articles/biographical/kant-immanuel-1724-1804/v-2.

 Copyright © 1998-2019 Routledge.